Mayo Clinic announces results of innovative glioblastoma cancer treatment

 Glioblastoma is the most lethal and common form of primary brain cancer due to its aggressive nature and its treatment-resistant characteristics.
 Each year, an estimated 14,500 people in the U.S. are diagnosed with the disease.

-The study used “proton beam therapy” and advanced imaging techniques in patients over the age of 65 with malignant glioblastoma.
+The study used “proton beam therapy” and advanced imaging techniques in the treatment process in patients over the age of 65 with malignant glioblastoma.

 Sujay Vora, M.D., Radiation Oncologist, Mayo Clinic Arizona